Article

 The Dalian International Conference Center The Dalian International Conference Center, created with Parametricism

 Different historical periods and styles can influence the generations that precede or succeed it.
-You can even bring these ancient architectural styles right into the comfort of your homes with the Neo-Modernism and Parametricism style of architecture being presently available.
+You can even bring these ancient architectural styles right into the comfort of your home or property — the Neo-Modernism and Parametricism styles of architecture are readily available.

 SHARE